 Town by town snapshot: Portarlington

-THE size of Portarlington is approximately 24.8 square kilometres with 12 parks covering nearly 5.4 per cent of total area.
+The size of Portarlington is about 24.8 square kilometres and has 12 parks covering nearly 5.4 per cent of total area.

-CoreLogic data indicated that the predominant age group in Portarlington is 60-69 years with households in Portarlington being primarily childless couples and are likely to be repaying $1,400 – $1,799 per month on mortgage repayments, and in general, people in Portarlington work in a professional occupation.
+CoreLogic data indicates that the predominant age group in Portarlington is 60-69 years with households in Portarlington being primarily childless couples and are likely to be repaying $1,400-$1,799 per month on mortgage repayments, and in general, people in Portarlington work in a professional occupation.

 In 2011, 72.8 per cent of the homes in Portarlington were owner-occupied compared with 69.6 per cent in 2016.